-Originally Contributed by Steve Johnson, Extension Farm Management Field Specialist
+Contributed by Steve Johnson, Extension Farm Management Field Specialist, firstname.lastname@example.org

 Answer: Prevented planting must be due to an insured cause of loss that is general in the surrounding area and that prevents other producers from planting acreage with similar characteristics.
 Failure to plant when other producers in the area were planting will result in denial of the prevented planting claim.

-There’s also the 20/20 Rule–a minimum of 20 acres or 20% of the unit must be affected.
+There’s also a 20/20 Rule – a minimum of 20 acres or 20 percent of the unit must be affected.
 Total acres of planted and prevented planted cannot exceed the total cropland acres.
 Prevented planting claims must be filed with your crop insurance agent by June 28 for corn and July 13 for soybeans.
 Prevented planting acres must be reported on the FSA Form 578 acreage report.
-That deadline in Iowa is July 15, 2018.
+That deadline to file that form in Iowa is July 15, 2019.

 Question: When is prevented planting not available?

-Answer: On ground that is insured through a New Breaking Written Agreement; Conservation Program Reserve land—first year out of CRP; on ground where a pasture or forage crop is in place during the time of planting; when other producers in the area are able to plant; on county-based crop insurance area policies—such as AYP & ARPI.
+Answer: On ground that is insured through a New Breaking Written Agreement; Conservation Program Reserve land that is in its first year out of CRP; on ground where a pasture or forage crop is in place during the time of planting; when other producers in the area are able to plant; and on county-based crop insurance area policies such as AYP and ARPI.

-Answer: 55% of the initial revenue guarantee on corn and 60% on soybeans.
+Answer: When spring conditions prevent a crop from being planted, payment equals 55 percent of the initial revenue guarantee on corn and 60 percent on soybeans.

 - Note that payments for prevented planting use the projected price (new crop futures price average in February).